SwingbyProtocol/binance-node-docker/README.md

 ### Startup

-Make sure that your home directories are in `../.bnbchaind` for prod and `../.bnbchaind-testnet` for testnet and then use `make` and `docker-compose up -d`.
+Make sure that the latest version numbers are in the variables at the top of the Makefile.

+Check and edit the configs in `./homes/mainnet/config` for prod and `./homes/testnet/config` for testnet.

+Use `make` and `docker-compose up -d` to start the daemons.